|Object ID #||1959.002.052|

 The plate was used by Mr. and Mrs. William Milson of Concession 11, Euphrasia Township, Grey County (near Goring) in the late 19th century (c.
 1898 and likely before).

-One of their daughters, Miss Clara Milson, married George Inglis Reid, and their son, William G. Reid and his wife, Jean Reid (neé Givens) of Owen Sound, were the last owners.
+One of their daughters, Miss Clara Milson, married George Inglis Reid (of Walter's Falls), and their son, William G. Reid and his wife, Jean Reid (neé Givens) of Owen Sound, were the last owners.

 |Collection||Food Service Tools & Equipment|